 We identify the investment risk level of a Fund as an additional guide to help you decide whether the Fund is right for you.
-Each Fund is assigned a risk rating in one of the following categories: low, low-to-medium, medium, mediumto-high or high.
+Each Fund is assigned a risk rating in one of the following categories: low, low-to-medium, medium, to-high or high.

-The investment risk level of the Funds is required to be determined in accordance with a standardized risk classification methodology that is based on the relevant Fund's historical volatility as measured by the 10-year annualized standard deviation of the monthly returns of the Fund.
+The investment risk level of the Funds is required to be determined in accordance with a standardized risk classification methodology that is based on the relevant Fund's historical volatility as measured by the 10-year annualized standard deviation of the returns of the Fund.
 The use of standard deviation as a measurement tool allows for a reliable and consistent quantitative comparison of a Fund's relative volatility and related risk.
 Standard deviation is widely used to measure volatility of return.
-The standard deviation represents, generally, the level of volatility in returns that a mutual fund has historically experienced over the set measurement periods.
+The standard deviation represents, generally, the level of volatility in returns that a Fund has historically experienced over the set measurement periods.
 The higher the standard deviation of a Fund, the greater the range of returns it experienced in the past.
 In general, the greater the range of observed or possible returns, the higher the risk.

-As the Funds have not yet distributed their Units to the public, we calculate the investment risk level of each Fund by using the return history in the past 10 years of one or more reference indices that reasonably approximates the standard deviation of that Fund.
-The performance history of each Fund is calculated using the reference indices set out below:
+For a Fund that does not have a 10-year return history, we calculate the investment risk level of such Fund by using the actual return history of the Fund and, for the remainder of the 10-year period, the return history of one or more reference indices that reasonably approximates the standard deviation of the Fund.
+The reference index used for each Fund for this purpose is set out below: